rnice01/di-coding-challenge/readme.md

 ```

 ### Caveats
-While I know it is bad practice to version control ENV files, however, I decided to add it to the repo
+While I know it is bad practice to version control ENV files, I decided to add it to the repo
 in this case so there's less steps for you the reviewer to get the app started.

 While I could have created the application using 'vanilla' PHP, I opted to use a framework in this case as I felt it